Finkch/Finkch/README.md

 - [Magic Square, Squared](https://github.com/Finkch/MagicSquareSquare): trying my hand at a computational approach for a still unsolved maths problem.
 - [PICO-64](https://github.com/Finkch/pico-64): a library for the fantasy colose PICO-8 to support 64-bit integer operations rather than its native 16-bit capabilities.
 - [Mineswept](https://github.com/Finkch/mineswept): a silly implementation of the classic Minesweeper for the fantasy console PICO-8, except you're guaranteed to lose on the second turn.
+- [2023 University Capstone](https://github.com/Finkch/2023-Capstone): a two-semester project required to complete my Computer Science degree.
+My team and I earned the highest grade out of the class.
+The project included automatically generating and grading SQL and Relational Algebra (RelaX) question, creating interfaces to accept and execute user input for SQL and RelaX, and maintaining front-to-back testing plus supporting documentation.

 ## Connect